LucasFonts/Glyphs-MoveableSidebearings/README.md

 ![](media/DragToKern-Spacing.gif)

-Click and drag while the **Command** key is pressed to move the glyph’s outline inside its current width.
+- Click and drag while the **Command** key is pressed to move the glyph’s outline inside its current width.

-If the current master’s metrics are linked to another master, dragging the sidebearing handles does nothing.
-A small lock is shown when trying to drag.
+- Hold **Option** to enable _precision mode_ which increases the mouse sensitivity 10-fold.

+- If the current master’s metrics are linked to another master, a lock icon is shown when trying to drag.
 You can still move the outline inside its current width by holding the **Command** key.

-You can hide or show the measurements shown while dragging via the contextual menu _(Hide Measurements While Spacing/Show Measurements While Spacing)._
+- Hide or show the measurements while dragging via the contextual menu _(Hide Measurements While Spacing/Show Measurements While Spacing)._

 ## Known issues